 - ...

-Overall, while Word or Excel may be viable options for creating an edible seaweeds farm business plan for some entrepreneurs, it is by far not the best or most efficient solution.
+Overall, while Word or Excel may be viable options for creating an edible seaweed farm business plan for some entrepreneurs, it is by far not the best or most efficient solution.

 Takeaways